motamman/signalk-units-preference/README.md

 > **Recommended:** These endpoints provide the simplest integration path - no authentication required, clean flat response format, and work with Bearer tokens.
 Endpoints provide conversion metadata and formulas for client-side evaluation.

-See the [Public Conversions API](#public-conversions-api) section above for details on the public `/signalk/v1/conversions` endpoints.
+See the [Public Conversions API](#public-conversions-api) section below for details on the public `/signalk/v1/conversions` endpoints.

 ### Plugin Conversion Endpoints